Endometriosis: The Facts

 Women of a reproductive age have a monthly cycle where their bodies experience hormonal changes to prepare for pregnancy.
 If there is no pregnancy, the thickened lining of the uterus breaks down and bleeds, releasing from the body in the form of a period.

 Another word for the lining of the uterus is the endometrium.
 But when cells outside the uterus act like the endometrium (as in they thicken and break down once a month), the condition is called endometriosis.

 The exact number of women who are affected by endometriosis isn’t known, as many women with mild symptoms may never be diagnosed.
-But experts from the NHS believe around two million women in the UK have the condition, most of whom are between the ages of 25 and 40.
+But experts from Endometriosis UK believe one in 10 women of reproductive age in the UK have the condition (ii).

-Most women with endometriosis get pain in the area between their hips and the tops of their legs, and some experience this pain all the time, says the NHS.
+Most women with endometriosis get pain in the area between their hips and the tops of their legs, and some experience this pain all the time.
 Other common symptoms include painful or heavy periods, bleeding between periods, pain during and after sex and conception difficulties.

 Pain at ovulation time (usually around day 14 of your cycle, where day one is the day your period starts).

 Low energy levels

 In rare cases where endometriosis tissue is found in the lungs, you may also cough up blood.